Ameer Kinani

-Ameer Ala'a Kadhim Kinani (أمير علاء كاظم الكناني; born April 20, 2001) is an Iraqi footballer who plays for Oman Professional League side Al-Khaburah Club.
+Ameer Ala'a Kadhim Kinani (أمير علاء كاظم الكناني; born April 20, 2001) is an Iraqi footballer who plays for Oman Club in the Oman Professional League.

 Early life

 Born in Iraq, Kinani moved to Canada at age seven, where he began playing youth soccer with FC Emery (formerly known as Tecnico Ambato FC).
 He later played youth soccer with York Jets SC and Vaughan Azzurri.

 Collegiate career

 In 2019, he began attending George Brown College, where he played for the men's soccer team.
 On October 14, 2019, he scored four goals in the final twenty minutes of a 6-1 victory over the Cenntenial Colts, a performance which earned him George Brown's Athlete of the Week honours.

 In September 2022, he began attending Toronto Metropolitan University, where he played for the men's soccer team.
 On October 1, he scored a brace against the Royal Military College Paladins for his first goals.
 On October 16, he scored a hat trick against the Laurentian Voyageurs.
 On October 29, he scored the winning goal in the 90th minute on a penalty kick to give TMU a 2-1 victory over the Carleton Ravens in the OUA semi-finals.
 In his first season with TMU, he helped them win an OUA silver medal, and a fifth place finish at the U SPORTS national championship.